InfocomPolicyCompression/Policy_Compression/README.md

 ## Run and compile:

 `cd src/` then `javac Runner.java` and then `java Runner`.
-It will simualate all algorithms on 100 instances.
+It will simulates all algorithms on 100 instances.

 ## Calculate statistics: